2016 Arctic Winter Games: Sports

 213 events in 15 sport disciplines were held at 2016 Arctic Winter Games program.
-Four skiing sports were held, with alpine skiing, biathlon, cross-country skiing, and snowboarding.
-Two snowshoe events were held, with snowshoe biathlon and snowshoeing.
+Four skiing sports were held, alpine skiing, biathlon, cross-country skiing, and snowboarding.
+Two snowshoe events were held, snowshoe biathlon and snowshoeing.
 Two racquet sports were held, with badminton and table tennis.
 Team sports held were basketball, futsal, ice hockey, and volleyball.
 Traditional Inuit sports were also held, with Arctic sports, Dene games, and wrestling, the latter also including events for traditional wrestling.

 The 2016 Arctic Winter Games was the first edition of the games to have futsal on the program.
 From 1980 to 2014 the sports program had included indoor soccer, but it was replaced by futsal in the 2016 games.

 The 2016 games were the first edition of the Arctic Winter Games to not include curling and the first since 1990 to not include dog mushing.
 Gymnastics, figure skating and speed skating were also removed from the program.
 For all excluded sports the reasoning for their removal from the programme were a lack of facilities.